subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 for the energy of a single atom, where $\sigma$ is the same as before and $J=\mu H$ is called the coupling constant.

-Hence the partition function for a single spin at temperature $T = {1\over\beta}$, in the presence of a magnetic field can be expressed in terms of an hyperbolic function, as
+The partition function for a single spin at temperature $T = {1\over\beta}$, in the presence of a magnetic field can be expressed in terms of an hyperbolic function, as

 $$ Z = e^{\beta J} + e^{-\beta J} = 2 \cosh(\beta J) $$